Structural Properties of Bichromatic Non-crossing Matchings

 \subsection{Preliminaries and organization}

-As we deal with perfect matchings without crossings, from now on, when we talk about matchings, it is understood that we refer to matchings that are both perfect and crossing-free.
+As we deal with bichromatic perfect matchings without crossings, from now on, when we talk about matchings, it is understood that we refer to bichromatic matchings that are both perfect and crossing-free.

-Also, we assume that the given points in $P$ are in convex position, i.e.~they are the vertices of a convex polygon $\mathcal{P}$.
-Let us label the points of $P$ by $v_0, v_1, \ldots, v_{2n-1}$ in positive (counterclockwise) direction.
+Also, we assume that the given points in $P$ are in convex position, i.e.,~they are the vertices of a convex polygon $\mathcal{P}$.
+Let us label the points of $P$ by $p_0, p_1, \ldots, p_{2n-1}$ in the positive (counterclockwise) direction.
 To simplify the notation, we will often use only indices when referring to points.
-We write $\pij$ to represent the sequence $i, i+1, i+2, \ldots, j-1, j$.
-All operations are calculated modulo $2n$.
+We write $\pij$ to represent the set $\{i, i+1, i+2, \ldots, j-1, j\}$.
+Arithmetic operations on indices are done modulo $2n$.
 Note that $i$ is not necessarily less than $j$, and that $\pij$ is not the same as $\pji$.

-\begin{definition}{balanced, blue-heavy, red-heavy} A set of points is \intro{balanced} if it contains the same number of red and blue points.
-If the set has more red points than blue, we say that it is \intro{red-heavy}, and if there are more blue points than red, we call it \intro{blue-heavy}. \end{definition}
+\begin{definition}[Balanced, Blue-heavy, Red-heavy] A bichromatic set of points is \emph{balanced} if it contains the same number of red and blue points.
+If the set has more red points than blue, we say that it is \emph{red-heavy}, and if there are more blue points than red, we call it \emph{blue-heavy}. \end{definition}